ashleychontos/pySYD/docs/quickstart.rst

 TL;DR
 #####

-A quick timeout to go over a couple tidbits before walking through the examples.
+A brief timeout to go over a couple tidbits before walking through the examples.

 The first is that the userbase for the original `pySYD` release was intended for non-expert astronomers.
 With this in mind, the software was developed to be as hands-off as